Richter–Veresov Attack

 It is also often reached by transposition, for example 1.d4 Nf6 2.Nc3 d5 3.Bg5 (the most common move order), 1.d4 Nf6 2.Bg5 d5 3.Nc3, or 1.Nc3 Nf6 2.d4 d5 3.Bg5.

 The opening was named after the German International Master Kurt Richter and later the Soviet master Gavriil Veresov, who played it frequently for over a quarter of a century.

 Along with the Trompowsky Attack, Colle System, London System, and Torre Attack, the Richter–Veresov Attack is one of the more common branches of the Queen's Pawn Game.
-The more popular Ruy Lopez opening looks like a Richter–Veresov Attack mirrored on the queenside, but the dynamics of play are quite different.
+The Richter–Veresov Attack looks like the more popular Ruy Lopez opening mirrored on the queenside, but the dynamics of play are quite different.

-The ECO code for the Richter–Veresov Attack is D01.
+The Encyclopaedia of Chess Openings code for the Richter–Veresov Attack is D01.

 Incremental development

 The opening dates back as far as the game Marshall–Wolf, Monte Carlo 1902.
-However, it was Savielly Tartakower who played it regularly in the 1920s and even to the end of his life, and featuring it in his victory over Donner at Staunton Centenary 1951.
+However, it was Savielly Tartakower who played it regularly in the 1920s and even to the end of his life, using it in his victory over Donner at Staunton Centenary 1951.
 Tartakower's interpretation and treatment of the opening generally led to a closed, manoeuvring game.

 Kurt Richter was the next player to develop new ideas in the opening, during the 1930s.
 He mostly found it useful to facilitate his risk-taking style, and he produced some dazzling victories which contributed to a whole chapter of his book of best games.
 Some theoreticians refer to the opening as the Richter Attack.

 It was Gavriil Veresov, however, who greatly strengthened both the theory and practice of the opening from World War II to his heyday in the 1950s and 1960s.
 He is credited with demonstrating that the opening contained more subtlety and depth than was previously considered, often culminating in a central advance or direct assault on the enemy king.
-As a tool for rapid piece development, it resembled a king pawn opening, and requiring fewer pawn moves than standard queen pawn fare.
+As a tool for rapid piece development, it resembled a king pawn opening, and required fewer pawn moves than standard queen pawn fare.

 The opening has never been very popular at the top level, though various prominent players have employed it on occasion.
 In 1959, for example, David Bronstein played the Richter Attack against Veresov himself.